 What are the best nights to go to Mission?

-All nights are good.
+All nights are good to go to Mission nightclub.
 Especially if you like a more Asian crowd.

 What is the dress code at Mission?

-Dress to impress!
+Dress to impress at Mission NYC!
 Collared shirt / jeans / dress shoes for guys.
 Avoid anything that can be considered sportswear (track jackets, jerseys, sneakers, hats, etc).
 Unless you’re a celebrity – in that case you can dress however you please.

 How much do drinks cost at Mission?